 Paraguay is a member of the MERCOSUR common market, formed in 1991 and comprised of Argentina, Brazil, Paraguay, and Uruguay.
 MERCOSUR's Common External Tariff (CET) averages 11.5 percent and ranges from 0 percent to 35 percent ad valorem, with a limited number of country-specific exceptions.
-Tariffs may be imposed by each MERCOSUR member on products imported from outside the region that transit at least one MERCOSUR member before reaching their final destination.
+Tariffs may be imposed by each MERCOSUR member on products imported from outside the region which transit at least one MERCOSUR member before reaching their final destination.

-Paraguay's import tariffs tend to be much lower than the CET, ranging from 0 percent to 20 percent, with an average applied tariff rate of 8.7 percent in 2009.
-This is because Paraguay is permitted by MERCOSUR to maintain over 2,600 exceptions to the CET until December 31, 2011.
+Paraguay is permitted by MERCOSUR to maintain over 2,600 exceptions to the CET until December 31, 2011.
 In addition, both Paraguay and Uruguay are permitted to maintain national lists of 100 country-specific exceptions until December 31, 2015.

-In December 2009, Paraguay, along with the other MERCOSUR members, approved tariff increases for hundreds of products in the CET, including dairy, textiles, and bags, backpacks, and suitcases.
+In December 2009, Paraguay - along with the other MERCOSUR members - also approved tariff increases for hundreds of products in the CET, including dairy, textiles, and bags, backpacks, and suitcases.
 In many cases, the applied tariffs were increased up to WTO bound levels.